 The key word in the chart title is "hypothetical" because among the various factors not included in our calculation is the fact that the employed population is constantly changing, and the rate and types of change accelerate in proximity to recessions.
 Employees are terminated, shifted to part-time or replaced by part-time employees.
 During recoveries, new employees are added.

 The Great Recession is now well behind us.
-But the last chart above offers a reminder of the sluggishness of the recovery at this point -- over four years after the recession ended.
-The post-recession real annual earnings peaked in September 2010, hit an interim low in August 2011 and a lower lowe in October 2012.
-It subsequently rebounded to a lower high in November of last year but slipped fractionally lower because of the slight decline in average hours per week.
+But the last chart above offers a reminder of the sluggishness of the recovery at this point -- approaching five years after the recession ended.
+The post-recession real annual earnings peaked in September 2010, hit an interim low in August 2011 and a lower low in October 2012.
+It has subsequently rebounded to an interim high just below the 2010 peak.

-- Nominal average hourly earnings are at an all-time high.
+- Nominal average hourly earnings are a penny off the all-time high set last month.

-- Hypothetical annual earnings are a $293 below the September 2010 peak.
+- Hypothetical annual earnings are $30 below the September 2010 peak.